 How soon after tummy tuck can I get pregnant?

-While it’s technically possible to get pregnant at any time after having a tummy tuck, it’s best to wait at least 12 months before getting pregnant again.
+While it’s technically possible to get pregnant at any time after having a tummy tuck, it’s advised to wait at least 12 months before getting pregnant again.
 Ideally you will be finished having children before deciding to have a tummy tuck.
-But if you do have a tummy tuck and want to have more kids, waiting at least one year after tummy tuck surgery to get pregnant is in your best interest.
+But if you do have a tummy tuck and want to have more kids, waiting at least one year after tummy tuck surgery to get pregnant is the way to go.

 The body needs time to heal after surgery.
 It takes time for the scars to soften and for everything to settle.
 The abdomen can feel tender for a few months.
 You’ll likely want to take it easy for a bit so the swelling can go down.